|In-state Tuition (per semester hour, unless noted)||$4,453.29 PER SEM.*|

 - The Lady Buffs are the 2014 NCAA Division II Softball National Champions.

-- The campus is home to the Panhandle-Plains Historical Museum, largest history museum in Texas.
+- The campus is home to the Panhandle-Plains Historical Museum, one of largest history museums in Texas.

-At West Texas A&M University, we offer our students the WTAMU experience—an opportunity to cultivate lifelong friendships, instill ethics and solidify values while building skills for success.
-That, coupled with our low tuition and challenging course offerings, makes a degree from WTAMU both attainable and affordable for bright, motivated students regardless of their means.
+At West Texas A&M University, students have the WTAMU experience—an opportunity to cultivate lifelong friendships, instill ethics and solidify values while building skills for success.
+That, coupled with low tuition and challenging course offerings, makes a degree from WTAMU both attainable and affordable for bright, motivated students regardless of their means.

-More than $150 million in construction, renovations and campus beautification projects over the past 15 years have transformed the WTAMU landscape.
-New and improved facilities, including a soon-to-be constructed agriculture sciences complex, support the university’s commitment to excellence and contribute to the WTAMU experience while serving a growing and diverse population of almost 9,500 students representing 48 states, 55 countries and four U.S. territories.
+Plus, more than $200 million in construction, renovations and campus beautification projects over the past 15 years have transformed the WTAMU landscape.
+New and improved facilities, including the Agricultural Sciences Complex, a stand-alone WTAMU Amarillo Center, and an under-construction, on-campus football stadium, support the university’s commitment to excellence and contribute to the WTAMU experience while serving a growing and diverse population of approximately 10,000 students.